The Children Act (film): Production

 On 29 August 2016, it was reported that Emma Thompson was in talks to star in an adaptation of the Ian McEwan novel The Children Act directed by Richard Eyre and produced by Duncan Kenworthy.
 On 3 October 2016, Stanley Tucci and Fionn Whitehead joined the cast.
 Production was set to begin in London in October 2016, and it was reported on 8 December 2016, that filming had wrapped.
 Sir Alan Hylton Ward, one of the judges in a conjoined twins case that had been one of the inspirations for the book, acted as an adviser during the production.

 Release

 The film had its world premiere at the Toronto International Film Festival on 9 September 2017.
-Shortly after that, A24 and DirecTV Cinema acquired distribution rights to the film.
+Shortly after that, A24 and DirecTV Cinema acquired U.S. distribution rights to the film.

 The film was released in the United Kingdom on 24 August 2018 by Entertainment One.
 It was scheduled to be released in the United States through DirecTV Cinema on 16 August 2018, before being released in a limited release on 14 September 2018.